 How to become a foster parent

 Below is the list of requirements for foster parents.
-For more information, contact the Refugee Foster Care department at or 801-428-1283.
+For more information, contact or call 801-428-1283.

 - Clear federal and state background checks for everyone in the home over 18